 We only send your personal information to overseas recipients if you engage us to provide global freight services.
 The countries in which the overseas recipients will be located will be the countries nominated by you in accordance with your global freight request.

-We will take reasonable steps to ensure that the overseas recipient complies with the Australian Privacy Principles (excluding Australian Privacy Principle 1) in relation to personal information.
-By providing your personal information to us, you consent to the disclosure of your personal information to overseas entities when required for the provision of Northline services to you or as authorised by law, and agree that APP 8.1 will not apply to such disclosures.
-For the avoidance of doubt, in the event that an overseas recipient breaches the APPs, that entity will not be bound by, and you will not be able seek redress under, the Privacy Act.
+We will take reasonable steps to ensure that the overseas recipient complies with Australian privacy laws.
+By providing your personal information to us, you consent to the disclosure of your personal information to overseas entities when required for the provision of Northline services to you or as authorised by law.
+For the avoidance of doubt, in the event that such an overseas recipient breaches the APPs, that entity will not be bound by, and you will not be able seek redress under, the Privacy Act.

-In some circumstances, we may not be able to provide you with access to your information – for example where giving access would have an unreasonable impact upon the privacy of others, where it relates to legal proceedings, where it would be prejudicial to negotiations we are holding with you, where we are required by law to withhold the information or where it would reveal information relating to our commercially sensitive decision making processes.
+Northline will within 14 days of receiving any complaint, provide you with a written response acknowledging receipt of the complaint and set out how we propose to deal with it.
+We will then investigate the complaint and within 30 days of the date of your complaint or such longer period as agreed by you in writing, provide you with the outcome of our investigation in writing.
+In some circumstances, we may not be able to provide you with access to your information – for example where giving access would have an unreasonable impact upon the privacy of others, where it relates to legal proceedings, where it would be prejudicial to negotiations we are holding with you, where we are required by law to withhold the information, or where it would reveal information relating to our commercially sensitive decision making processes.

 If we are unable to provide you with access to your information, or make any amendments which you have requested, we will provide you with reasons for our refusal.